jmetev1/petroTwitter/reading/index.md

 Make better use of Angular's dependency injection.

 - [ ] Inline functions are difficult to test.
 If you used a controller function in any of your directives, refactor those directive so the controller functions are instantiated by Angular on an as needed.
-- [ ] If you made use of the `youTube` service inside your `search` component, you have made your component very specific to one specific provider of content.
+- [ ] If you made use of the `youTube` service inside your `search` component, you have made your component very specific to one provider of content.
 Devise a way for your `search` component to receive it's provider from its parent component instead.
 Refactor as needed.
+Enable the test in `searchSpec` in the advanced content section.

 ## More Advanced Content